-In 2013, our stockholders voted on our executive compensation program (also known as "Say on Pay") for the first time and of the 1,842,079 votes present at the meeting, 1,490,824, or 80.2% approved it.
+In 2016, our stockholders approved, on an advisory basis, our executive compensation program as disclosed in the Company's proxy statement for our 2016 annual meeting of shareholders.
+The vote for the proposal to approve, on an advisory basis, such executive compensation, was 10,107,924 votes for, 125,971 votes against, 17,535 votes abstained, and 5,805,729 broker non-votes.
 The Committee considered the stockholders' endorsement of the Committee's decisions and policies for our overall executive compensation program in continuing the pay-for-performance program that is currently in place.